 One swallow does not make a summer, but one skein of geese, cleaving the murk of a March thaw, is the spring. —Aldo Leopold

 Hi there!
-Welcome to what I plan to be a regular blog post from the me, the Institute on the Environment‘s Director, containing things on my mind, stuff I’m up to, and miscellaneous stuff that has me jazzed at IonE, the U and elsewhere.
+Welcome to “Director’s Almanac,” where I write about things on my mind, stuff I’m up to, and miscellaneous stuff that has me jazzed at the Institute on the Environment (IonE), the University of Minnesota and elsewhere.

 Why read it?
 Maybe because you have time to kill.
 Maybe because you’re wondering how my weird mind works.
 Or maybe you’re just so committed to IonE that you can’t read enough about it.
-I welcome your feedback about the value of this blog, topics it covers or if you might like to write a guest post.
+I welcome your feedback.
 So here we go!

 Wege entstehen dadurch, dass man sie geht.
 (Paths are made by walking.) –Franz Kafka